toannguyenle/nacholibre/README.md

 # nacholibre
-Icebox project to play with scraping and Amazong API
+Icebox project to play with scraping and Amazon API